Triglycerides vs. Ethyl Ester Omega-3s: How They're Different

 Results:

-The Omega-3 Index increased significantly in both groups treated with fish oil from baseline to 3 and 6 months (P<0.001); Omega-3 Index increased to a greater extent in the rTAG group than in the EE group: 186 versus 161% (P<0.001) after 3 months, and 197 versus 171% (P<0.01) after 6 months.
+The Omega-3 Index increased significantly in both groups treated with fish oil from baseline to 3 and 6 months (P<0.001); the Omega-3 Index increased to a greater extent in the re-esterified triglycerides (rTG, also referred to as rTAG in research) group (than in the EE group: 186 versus 161% (P<0.001) after 3 months, and 197 versus 171% (P<0.01) after 6 months†.
 (Note: The Omega-3 Index is determined in all Cooper Clinic patients.)

 Neubronner J, Schuchardt JP, Kressel G, Merkel M, von Schacky C, Hahn A. Enhanced increase of omega-3 index in response to long-term n-3 fatty acid supplementation from triacylglycerides versus ethyl esters.
 J Clin Nutr.
 2011;65(2):247-54.

 “If your Omega-3 Index is between 4 percent and 8 percent, OmegaQuant would recommend you increase your current EPA+DHA intake by 0.5 -1 gram (500-1,000 mg) per day.
-This can be accomplished in two ways: eating more oily fish and/or taking fish oil supplements.
+This can be accomplished in two ways: eating more oily fish and/or taking fish oil supplements†.
 On the other hand, if it is less than 4 percent, our recommendation is to raise your intake by 1-3 g (1,000 -3,000 mg) per day.
-Although this can be accomplished by eating more oily fish, fish oil supplements are usually necessary to achieve this level of EPA+DHA intake.”
+Although this can be accomplished by eating more oily fish, fish oil supplements are usually necessary to achieve this level of EPA+DHA intake†.”

-Shop Advanced Omega 3
+Shop Advanced Omega-3 Supplements

 Take The Quiz